Lunch and Learn – A Sucker Whig in Connecticut’s Court: Abraham Lincoln Comes to New England

-Plenty more coming along after that, so check out my media page for more.
+Plenty more events coming along, so check out my media page for more.

 Now Available: Lincoln in New England: In Search of His Forgotten Tours.
 Or Order directly at: